SerayaEryn/simple-json-request/README.md

 #### method
 The http method.
 Supports `GET`, `POST`, `PUT`, `PATCH`, `HEAD` and `DELETE`.
 #### timeout
-Allows to set a timeout in milliseconds on the request.
+Allows to set a socket timeout in milliseconds.
 #### headers
 Allows to pass headers with the request.
 #### body

 The body of a post request.

 #### form

 The form data of a post request with `Content-Type` : `application/x-www-form-urlencoded`.

+#### readTimeout

+Allows to set a read timeout in milliseconds.

 #### maxRedirects